suurjaak/grepros/README.md

 [![Screenshot](https://raw.githubusercontent.com/suurjaak/grepros/media/th_screen_html.png)](https://raw.githubusercontent.com/suurjaak/grepros/media/screen_html.png)

 Note: resulting file may be large, and take a long time to open in browser.

+If the file already exists, a unique counter is appended to the name of the new file, e.g. `my.2.html`.

 Specifying `--write-format html` is not required if the filename ends with `.htm` or `.html`.